Antonio Area Freeway System

 Loop 410 to westbound SH 151 connectors.
 In

-addition, Loop 410 will be widened to eight lanes from Ingram to SH 151
+addition, Loop 410 is being widened to eight lanes from Ingram to SH 151

-and auxiliary lanes will be added to both directions of 151
+and auxiliary lanes have been added to both directions of 151

 Loop 410 to Potranco (eastbound) and Hunt (westbound.)
 Several

-ramps on Loop 410 and SH 151 will be relocated to accommodate the new
+ramps on Loop 410 and SH 151 have been relocated to accommodate the new

 connectors and to improve traffic flow.
 An access road

-on southbound Loop 410 at Military will be added as will turnarounds on
+on southbound Loop 410 at Military has been added as will turnarounds on

 at Ingram, Potranco, and Hunt.